gboersma/jdot/readme.md

 This will build the library.

-- java -cp target/jdot-0.0.1-SNAPSHOT.jar info.leadinglight.jdot.samples.Abstract
+There are samples that are equivalent to the GraphViz-provided samples in the test package.
+The following command generates the graph for the abstract.gv sample and displays it in the browser.

-Generate the graph for the abstract.gv sample (same as in Graphviz distro), and display it in the browser.
+- java -cp target/test-classes/.:target/jdot-1.0.0.jar info.leadinglight.jdot.samples.Abstract

-Look in the info.leadinglight.jdot.samples package for a complete list of samples.
+Look in the test package info.leadinglight.jdot.samples package for a complete list of samples.

 License
 =======